Located in: Queen Victoria Market

-From the age of 13 she was involved in the market, and worked across the road at a deli.
-He was a sheet metal worker doing fruit deliveries at the QVM, and he worked as a paperboy here in the early 60’s.
+From the age of 13 mum was involved in the market, and worked across the road at a deli.
+Dad was a sheet metal worker doing fruit deliveries at the QVM.
+He also worked as a paperboy here in the early 60’s.

-And my siblings and I have been in the shop since we were toddlers.
-I started serving when I was about eight, in 1989.
-I work here full time, and my three sisters basically work full time.
+My siblings and I have been in the shop since we were toddlers.
+I started serving in 1989, when I was about eight years old.
+Now I work here full time, and my three sisters basically work at the shop full time.

 My mum passed away 22 years ago, and dad has taken a back-seat since then.

 Our main focus is bread.